alexec/thread-jiggler/README.md

     IADD
     PUTFIELD asm/Foo.counter : I

 Using ASM, we can create a rewriter to insert these invocations.
-JigglingClassLoader re-writes classes on the fly, adding these calls.
+The JigglingClassLoader re-writes classes on the fly, adding these calls.
 From this we can create a JUnit runner to run use the new class loader for the test.

     @RunWith(JigglingRunner.class)
     @Jiggle("threadjiggler.test.*")